lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 ## Batches: How many threads to use for Z sampling, (more threads are allocated for sampling Phi and count Updates)
 batches = 4

-## Topic batches: How many threads for samping Phi
+## Topic batches: How many threads for sampling Phi
 topic_batches = 3

 ## Rare threshold: Min threshold for how many times a word must occur to be included in vocab